CLOSER-Cohorts/training-development/foundation/Z - F archived content.md

 ## Example: Defining 'Date', 'Creator' and 'Relation' using a metadata standard

 The core elements listed above are based on the Dublin Core Schema

+---
+## Codebooks and data dictionaries

+We touched on codebooks and data dictionaries in the Introduction in unit 2.2.

+When you create variable metadata, you can produce a codebook and/or data dictionary for your research.

+For more guidance on how to create a codebook or data dictionary, follow these resources:

+>[!NOTE]
+> Should data dictionaries be included here rather than left to the end?
+Could explain them here and at the end so they are repeated.